voliva/wsa/README.md

 ### Heap

 The heap tries to stay as much to the end of the memory as possible.
 Each entry will have:

 - +0: Next element in the heap (or NIL)
 - +1: Length of element
 - +2..: Data of element

 The standard library on memory will provide few methods to deal with heap:

 - malloc(size): Creates a new block.
   - It will try to put it as close to the end of the memory as possible.
   - If no gaps are found, it will put it as the new first element.
   - If gaps are found, then it will get in between.
   - Returns pointer to start of data.
-- free(data_pointer): Frees up a block.
+- mfree(data_pointer): Frees up a block.
   - It will update the linked list accordingly.
   - No need for the blocks to be double-linked, I can always search from the start.
 - realloc(data_pointer, size): Reallocates a block.
   - Shrinking will not move it.
   - Expanding will try to not move it if possible.
   - If not, it will allocate a new block, move everything, and delete.
   - Returns pointer to start of data.
 - memcpy(source, dest, size): Copies data from one side to the other.
   - Doesn't handle overlaps
 - memset(dest, value, size): Sets all the values of block to `value`.

+## Assembly language

+It reusues [Burghard's WSA](https://github.com/wspace/burghard-wsa) as assembly language, but with a few modificcations:

+- Removes `pushs`, `ifoption`, `elseoption`, `endoption`, `elseifoption`, `debug_printstack`, `debug_printheap`
+- Adds:
+  - `scpy n`: Copy the nth element from the stack to the top of the stack (operand added in whitespace v0.3)
+  - `slide n`: Slide n ittems off the stack, keeping the top one (operand added in whitespace v0.3)
+  - `storestr str`: Stores `str` in the heap using the address defined in the top of the stack (and consuming it).
+  - `debugger`: Signals the interpreter to pause execution at that point.
+- Modifies:
+  - Strings (labels, string literals) don't need to be wrapped between ""
+  - `retrieve` and `store` also accept a numeric value starting with `+` or `-` to indicate getting a value relative to the virtual stack head.